wildrate/tinybuild/README.md

 docker run --rm -v $PWD/src:/tmp/src -v $PWD/build:/tmp/build -w /tmp/build tinybuild make
 ```

-## Example to launch a local image to develop on:
+## Example to launch a local image to develop on via SSH:
 ```
 # After you run this you should be able to login via SSH on port 3022
 # > ssh -p 3022 tiny@localhost